Fast Facts: TQEH research in 2016

-- – over $14.5 million in external research funding was obtained by the Basil Hetzel Institute, TQEH
+- – over $20 million in grants, clinical academic salaries, scholarships and infrastructure support was obtained by researchers at the Basil Hetzel Institute, TQEH

-- – 76 postgraduate students were enrolled through the University of Adelaide and University of South Australia
+- – 84 higher degree students were enrolled through the University of Adelaide and University of South Australia

-Full details can be found in the 2015 TQEH Research Report.
+Full details can be found in the 2016 BHI Research Report.

 What is the BHI?

 The Basil Hetzel Institute for Translational Health Research is the productive research arm of The Queen Elizabeth Hospital.
 The Institute, a $19 milliion purpose-built research facility, was opened in March 2009 and is located on Woodville Road opposite the main campus of The Queen Elizabeth Hospital.
 It is located 15 minutes from the Adelaide CBD in the city’s western suburbs.

 All research groups have strong links to the clinical divisions within the Hospital underpinning The Institute’s overarching focus on translational health research.
 This ‘bench to bedside’ approach is at the forefront of an emerging area of medical science that aims to improve public health through collaborative discoveries and innovations in patient care, education and research.

 Research conducted by The Institute covers a broad spectrum, exploring causes, potential improvements in therapeutic outcomes and the prevention of some of the most serious and common health conditions facing our community today.
 These include cancer, cardiovascular disease, arthritis, diabetes, respiratory diseases and stroke.

 The Institute also has long-standing teaching and research affiliations with the University of Adelaide, the University of South Australia and Flinders University, which offer a range of undergraduate and postgraduate research training opportunities.
 Several academic departments, including the University of Adelaide Disciplines of Surgery, Medicine and Psychiatry, are based at The Queen Elizabeth Hospital.